ipfs-inactive/blog/content/post/83-go-ipfs-0.4.20.md

 ```

 In 0.4.19, we would have sent out provider records for files `foo/{0..1000}`
 _before_ sending out a provider record for `foo`.
-If you were ask a friend to
+If you were to ask a friend to
 download /ipfs/QmUQcSjQx2bg4cSe2rUZyQi6F8QtJFJb74fWL7D784UWf9, they would
 (baring other issues) be able to find it pretty quickly as this is the first CID
 you'll have announced to the network.
 However, if you ask your friend to